-Fort Riley soldier pleads guilty to distributing instructions for making bombs over social media
+Fort Riley soldier pleads guilty to distributing instructions for making bombs on social media

-MANHATTAN, Kan. — A soldier at Fort Riley has pleaded guilty to unlawfully distributing instructions for making bombs over social media.
+MANHATTAN, Kan. — A Fort Riley soldier has pleaded guilty to unlawfully distributing instructions for making bombs over social media.

 Jarrett William Smith, 24, pleaded guilty to two counts of distributing information related to explosives, destructive devices and weapons of mass destruction in federal court Monday.